 Instead of demolishing its estate and handing it over to the private sector at a loss, Islington Council chose to refurbish the Six Acres estate in 2012.
 The 473 homes on the estate were refurbished with new external wall insulation, new entry doors, exterior furnishing improvements, green roofs and cycle shelters.

-Clearly the business case for refurbishment is much stronger than that for demolition.
+Clearly there is a strong business case for refurbishment over demolition.
 However, Southwark says it’s not about the fabric of the estate but its design.
 In her Public Inquiry evidence, Southwark’s in-house architect confirmed that “the condition of the buildings does not, itself present a case for demolition and redevelopment” but that the “fundamental issue is the estate layout and the poor urban environment this presents”.
 In paragraph 5.3 of her evidence she gives examples of this ‘poor urban environment’ which include criticisms that:

 “The scale and orthogonal formation of the blocks (some of the longest in Europe) does not correspond to human scale, nor does it create opportunities for neighbourliness and local neighbourhood identity.”